National Quality Standard

 This webcast examines the science of gratitude and how combining it with the powerful influence of co-play enables positive change in the wellbeing of children from birth up to the age of five.

-Rod Soper explores and the development, implementation and findings of the Playing with Gratitude Project and the role mental health has in children’s learning and development.
+Rod Soper explores the development, implementation and findings of the Playing with Gratitude Project and the role mental health has in children’s learning and development.

-After viewing this webinar, you will understand:
+After viewing this webcast, you will understand: